 Our accounts receivable mainly represent amounts due from customers and consumers and are recorded net of allowance for doubtful accounts.
 Under the distribution model, we generally receive funds from the e-commerce platforms within no more than two weeks after online consumers have confirmed receipt of goods.
 We normally charge service fees to our brand partners with a credit period of one month to four months.
-As of December 31, 2018, 2019 and 2020, our accounts receivable amounted to RMB1,547.6 million, RMB1,800.9 million and RMB2,189.0 million (US\$335.5 million), respectively.
-As of the date of this annual report, we have settled RMB1,316.9 million (US\$201.8 million) of our accounts receivable as of December 31, 2020, constituting 60.2 % of the accounts receivable then outstanding, net of allowance for doubtful accounts.
+As of December 31, 2019, 2020 and 2021, our accounts receivable amounted to RMB1,800.9 million, RMB2,189.0 million and RMB2,260.9 million (US\$354.8 million), respectively.
+As of the date of this annual report, we have settled RMB1,390.1 million (US\$218.1 million) of our accounts receivable as of December 31, 2021, constituting 61.5% of the accounts receivable then outstanding, net of allowance for doubtful accounts.
 The increase in accounts receivable over these periods was due to the increase in our product sales and service volumes.
-Our accounts receivable turnover days were 89 days in 2018, 84 days in 2019 and 82 days in 2020.
-The decreases in turnover days over these periods was due to efficiency enhancement of working capital management.
+Our accounts receivable turnover days were 84 days in 2019, 82 days in 2020 and 86 days in 2021.
+The decreases in turnover days from 2019 to 2020 was due to efficiency enhancement of working capital management.
+The increases in turnover days from 2020 to 2021 was due to the increase in the proportion of our revenues generated from services, which generally has longer payment terms.
 Accounts receivable turnover days for a given period are equal to the average accounts receivable balances as of the beginning and the end of the period divided by total net revenues during the period and multiplied by the number of days during the period (i.e., the actual number of days in a given year for calculating turnover days in such year or 90 days for calculating turnover days in a given quarter).

-Our inventories were RMB650.3 million, RMB896.8 million and RMB1,026.0 million (US\$157.2 million) as of December 31, 2018, 2019 and 2020.
-Our inventory turnover days were 93 days in 2018, 102 days in 2019 and 106 days in 2020.
+Our inventories were RMB896.8 million, RMB1,026.0 million and RMB1,073.6 million (US\$168.5 million) as of December 31, 2019, 2020 and 2021.
+Our inventory turnover days were 102 days in 2019, 106 days in 2020 and 117 days in 2021.
 The increase in our inventories over these periods reflected the additional inventory required to support our sales volumes, the increase of the scale of our existing and new brand partners under the distribution model.
-The increase in our inventory turnover days from 2018 to 2019 was due to changes in our product mix with new brands acquired and our higher level of product purchases based on preferential procurement terms.
-The increase in our inventory turnover days from 2019 to 2020 was due to changes in our product mix with new brands acquired.
+The increase in our inventory turnover days over these periods was due to changes in our product mix with new brands acquired.
 Inventory turnover days for a given period are equal to the average inventory balances as of the beginning and the end of the period divided by total cost of products during the period and multiplied by the number of days during the period (i.e., the actual number of days in a given year for calculating turnover days in such year or 90 days for calculating turnover days in a given quarter).